garrigueta/network-security-monitor/README.md

 - Incident response and forensic analysis
 - Compliance monitoring and audit trail generation

+## 📖 Documentation

+**Complete documentation is available at: https://garrigueta.github.io/network-security-monitor-docs/**

+The documentation includes:
+- Installation guides and quick start
+- Component architecture overview
+- Configuration and customization
+- API reference with examples
+- Dashboard guides and troubleshooting

 ## How It Works

 The platform operates in three integrated layers: